Furikuda/bork/README.rst

     authenticity.

 **Obfuscation**
-    Optionally, borg can actively obfuscate e.g. the size of files / chunks to make fingerprinting attacks more difficult.
+    Optionally, bork can actively obfuscate e.g. the size of files / chunks to make fingerprinting attacks more difficult.

 **Compression**